hoggle64/prometheus_dynamic_exporter/README.md

 ```
 [global]
 Global settings go here.
+bindto = The listener address.
+Set this to 0.0.0.0 to listen on all interfaces.
 port = The TCP port the daemon should listen on.
 metricsdir = The directory where all the metric files are dropped.
 You can even create a directory structure with multiple files and dirs.